Explore IU Indianapolis degrees and career opportunities

 Realistic

-Respiratory therapists help people who suffer from chronic respiratory diseases like asthma, bronchitis, and emphysema.
-They work with people of all ages—from babies to the elderly—to help them breathe more easily, whether they have sleep disorders or have had heart attacks recently.
-Respiratory therapists can provide emergency care to patients suffering from heart attacks, drowning, or shock.
-They must cultivate many different skills to develop and to implement effective care plans, protocols, and disease management programs; they have to be quick and critical thinkers, knowledgeable about health conditions and procedures, and kind and thoughtful practitioners.
-Advanced-level therapists participate in clinical decision making and patient education, the development and implementation of protocols and treatment plans, health promotion, disease prevention, and disease management.
-Respiratory therapists work as part of the medical team under the supervision of a physician, but they exercise considerable independent judgment in providing respiratory therapy to patients.
+Students pursuing this degree learn to provide emergency care to patients suffering from heart attacks, drowning, or shock.
+They cultivate many different skills to develop and implement effective care plans, protocols, and disease management programs.
+Advanced-level respiratory therapists participate in clinical decision making and patient education, the development and implementation of protocols and treatment plans, health promotion, disease prevention, and disease management.

 Employment of respiratory therapists is projected to grow 13% from 2023 to 2033, much faster than the average for all occupations.
 About 8,200 openings for respiratory therapists are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2024).